+Status (65) Partial Compliance

+2021 Status Partial Compliance

+Assessment We reviewed a sample of body-worn camera videos and incident reports from December 2021, May 2022, and November 2022, confirming continued

+Assessment 1 2 1

-Status (65) Partial Compliance 2021 Status Partial Compliance Assessment We reviewed a sample of body-worn camera videos and incident reports from December 2021, May 2022, and November 2022, confirming continued improvement in complying with this provision.
-In most of the cases that we reviewed, we confirmed that EPSO officers on the scene turned their body-worn cameras on and off at appropriate times and in accordance with EPSO policy.
+reviewed, we confirmed that EPSO officers on the scene turned their body-worn cameras on and off at appropriate times and in accordance with EPSO policy.
 While we were able to review videos from the sample of videos that EPSO provided from the three months that we audited, we learned during our review that EPSO lost various other videos during its migration to a new video vendor.
 We only learned about this loss after speaking with members from the community.
 When confronted about this breach, EPSO acknowledge that it lost various videos, and it was unable to recover these lost videos.
 We plan to monitor EPSO's migration practices to ensure that no other videos are lost prospectively.
 Next Steps We will continue to audit body-worn camera footage and ensure that first-line supervisors audit officers' activities on a consistent basis.